 Qualifications

-• Want to teach and to be an apprentice’s full-time employer, teacher, and life coach
+- Want to be an apprentice’s full-time employer and teacher

-• Have a payroll sytems compliant with the requirements of the IRS and state taxation division
+- Have a payroll systems compliant with the requirements of the IRS and state taxation division

 Mentor Obligations